Teenage Drug Abuse And Addiction

 1 in 3 parents believe there is little they can do to prevent teen drug use despite evidence that shows parental involvement is the strongest factor in prevention.

-Addiction Treatment for Teens
+Addiction Treatment For Teens

-Most teen treatment centers also offer educational support so teens in recovery don’t get behind in school.
+Most teen treatment centers also offer educational support so that teens in recovery don’t get behind in school.
 The earlier an addiction is recognized, the easier it is to treat.